Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![The Contoso Insurance PolicyConnect webpage displays.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image306.png "Contoso Insurance PolicyConnect webpage")

-51. Select the **Current Policy Offerings** button, and the page should load with data showing.
+51. Select the **Current Policy Offerings** button, the page should load showing data (*(various coverage plans)).
 This means that you have successfully implemented the Web App, and it has connected to the Failover Group database.

     ![The Index webpage displays the insurance options.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image307.png "Index webpage")